casnix/CucmBuildPhones/README.md

 ## Versions
 Current stable version 0.1.1 -- Use this.

 Version 0.1.0-beta -- working, is the same as v0.1.1 (stable) but with some minor differences in the code base.
+Probably has bugs.

 Version 0.1.0-alpha -- may not work, is probably broken.